khufkens/align_images/README.md

 ./align_images.py -im1 rgb_image.jpg -im2 nir_image.jpg -m feature
 ```

 This routine will calculate and output an aligned image and print the transformation matrix to the console.
+For phase correlation only the offsets (x,y) are returned, no corrected image is provided.

 ```bash
 [[ 9.28381660e-01  2.04421105e-02  7.46501803e+01]